 Her research has been published in international academic journals including the Academy of Management Journal, Organization Science and Research Policy, and in practitioner journals such as California Management Review and MIT Sloan Management Review.
 Her recent publication "Evaluating novelty: the role of panels in the selection of R&D projects" with Linus Dahlander, Thorsten Grohsjean and Ammon Salter won the 2016 Jürgen Hauschildt Award for the best research publication in innovation management, awarded by the Technology, Innovation and Entrepreneurship section of the VHB- German Academic Association for Business Research and it won the 2016 EBS Business School Best Paper Award in Innovation Management.
 Her paper, “Does IP strategy has to cripple open innovation?”, with Oliver Alexy and Ammon Salter, won the 2010 EBS Business School Best Paper Award in Innovation Management and her paper, Managing unsolicited ideas for R&D” with Oliver Alexy and Ammon Salter, was shortlisted for the same award in 2011.
 She has also been shortlisted for best paper in both the TIM Division and the MDC division at the Academy of Management.

-Paola is a member of the Editorial Review Board of the Academy of Management Journal and of the Editorial Advisory Board of Industry and Innovation.
+Paola is an Associate Editor of Research Policy.
+She is also a member of the Editorial Review Board of the Academy of Management Journal and of the Editorial Advisory Board of Industry and Innovation.
+She is also a member of the Aerospace Technology Institute (ATI) Markets and Economics Advisory Group.

 Before joining Imperial, Paola was a Marie Curie Fellow at the Science and Technology Policy Research Unit (SPRU) at the University of Sussex.
 She holds a PhD in the Economics of Technological Change from the Maastricht Economic Research Institute on Innovation and Technology (MERIT), an MSc in Economics from the University of Warwick and a BA in Economics cum laude from the University of Siena.